GraphicHealer/AutounattendGUI/README.md

 > \[!CAUTION]
 > **!!!THIS MUST BE RUN ON WINDOWS 10!!!**
+>
+> As stated here: https://www.osdcloud.com/osdcloud/setup#machine-configuration, Windows 11's PE environment is not compatible with several key devices and drivers.
+Windows 10's PE environment is, so OSDCloud recommends it.

 > \[!WARNING]
 > You must have Windows 10 version 2004 (April 2020) or newer.